radarbot-team/radarbot-team-best-pratices/README.md

 Remember, Shared Preferences are thread-safe, but not process-safe.

 ### Files
-Android uses a file system not much different than Linux does.

 Currently we can have two storage types on Android devices: Internal and external.

 #### Internal Storage